-Before 2004 there is no reference to the removal of mercury from Coupland 1.
-None of the documents discussing waste indicate the presence of (or the removal of) mercury before March 2007, when 40 000 mg/kg in waste was mentioned, unless talking specifically about arisings from the contaminated drainage system.
+Before 2004 there is no certainty that any mercury was removed from Coupland 1.
+None of the documents available to us discussing waste indicate the presence of (or the removal of) mercury before March 2007, unless talking specifically about arisings from the contaminated drainage system.

-The floors in the building were probably substantially in as-built condition at the time of the Casella 2004 survey, so air movement patterns probably had not changed much over the preceding decades.
+Assuming the floors in the building were probably substantially in as-built condition at the time of the Casella 2004 survey the air movement patterns probably had not changed much over the preceding decades.

 The ceilings of rooms have apparently not been altered and have probably provided a barrier to air movement similar to or better than the floors in the building.
 Ventilation of rooms is likely to have ensured that the air in a room below a contaminated under-floor space is less contaminated than in the room above it.

 At the time of the Casella 2004 survey the weather was such that the measurements would have been comparable with conditions over the preceding year, and probably give a reasonable picture of room and under-floor mercury concentrations over the preceding 10 - 20 years.

-The background concentrations of mercury found in rooms were generally 25% or less of the most restrictive workplace exposure limit with the highest measurement approximately 50% of that limit.
+The background concentrations of mercury found in rooms in 2004 were generally 25% or less of the most restrictive workplace exposure limit with the highest measurement approximately 50% of that limit.